donkidd/donkidd.github.io/content/posts/2021/OnlineTestConf.md

 ## Get Training Without Going Anywhere

-For our team at Miami, OnlineTestConf solved several challenges we were facing:
+OnlineTestConf solved several challenges we were facing:

 - **Budget-friendly**: No travel costs meant we could invest more in team attendance
 - **Time-efficient**: Team members could attend sessions without days away from work